Team-Atlanta/atlantis-multilang-snapshot/oss-crs/INTEGRATION.md

 ```
 b842af94e fix: use sched_getaffinity for CPU count to respect cpuset limits
 b5e7cbed1 fix: handle signals properly for result saving on interrupt
+83a249a4a fix: add timeout and SIGKILL fallback in signal handler to prevent blocking
+f942c9b2f fix: add signal trap in run.sh to stop docker-compose services on interrupt
 ```

 #### libCRS Integration